pierrepo/handson-scientific-literature-embeddings/content/setup.md

 $ cd handson-scientific-literature-embeddings
 ```

-Create a Python virtual environment and install dependencies:
+Create a Python virtual environment and install dependencies with `uv`:

 ```bash
 $ uv sync